 Eddy's Brother from Ed, Edd n Eddy's Big Picture Show.
 Let's see: lack of empathy, even to their family (to Eddy) and is incapable of remorse.
 And where does all this transpire?
 Where does this guy live?
 A trailer at an amusement park.
 Yes, the implication is obvious: he gets to torment kids every single day.
 His whole life is just getting off on bullying those smaller and younger than him.

 In Star Wars: The Clone Wars, Darth Maul definitely qualifies.
 Lack of Empathy?
-He's either killed, tried to kill, or would be willing to kill almost everyone he's come across in the series.
+He's either killed, tried to kill, or would be willing to kill almost everyone he's come across in the series, and even his one Morality Chain in his brother Savage Oppress at multiple points looked like he was just as expendable.
 Consummate deception skills?
 He managed to con Pre Vizsla into an alliance, and it was Maul's plan that convinced Mandalore that the Death Watch were heroes and liberators.
 Superficial charm and persuasion?
 He manipulated Vizsla, Almec, and legions of criminals into serving him.
 Troubling childhood?
 He was "raised" by Darth Sidious.
 Maul is a high-functioning example, but he fits all the criteria of a sociopath.

 Palpatine, aka the Sith Lord Darth Sidious, is the mastermind of the Clone Wars and is willing to sacrifice anyone and anything necessary to achieve total domination over the Galaxy.

 Stan Smith fits the criteria too in early seasons.
 He can't recognize other people's feelings, had a complete Lack of Empathy, and views himself as more important than he really is.

 Drawn Together is a series FULL of sociopaths.
 Even to get a real kick out of that everyone are this, excluding Foxxy, Xandir, and Wooldoor.